 - Backup, replicate, offsite and in the cloud with WAN acceleration

 - Application-aware backup with multiple applications support

 Vembu BDR Suite a comprehensive Backup and disaster recovery solution with the purpose to protect data across virtual and physical environments.
 It aims to address organizations of any size.
-Windows Image Backup can backup Windows Servers and Workstations via disk-image backup.
+Windows Image Backup can back up Windows Servers and Workstations via disk-image backup.
 It supports Bare Metal Recovery, Changed Block Tracking, and Cross-Platform Migration.
-If your laptop dies, you can quickly restore to the same or different hardware.
+If your laptop dies, you can quickly restore it to the same or different hardware.
 In addition, Offsite DR can ensure double protection.
 Live replication to an offsite server with WAN optimization and bandwidth throttling can protect your data even if your data center goes down.
 Vembu has nice features such as Agentless Backup and Replication, Advanced Retention Policies, Quick VM Recovery, Bare Metal Recovery, Advanced Reverse Incremental, Native Tape Storage Support, Automatic backup verification, and Cross-Platform migration.

 - VMware Backup and Replication